 The power of networking.

-We have discussed the importance of networking, but we wanted to show some statistics that back up our advice.
+I have discussed the importance of networking, but I wanted to show some statistics that back up our advice.

 - 70% – 85% of jobs come from networking and referrals

 - Seventy-two percent of people say their impressions are impacted by how someone appears and their handshake

 - One in four don’t network at all